Are you confused by the health insurance means test? What you need to know about health cover and the Australian Government Rebate.

 Q: Can I get health insurance if I have a pre-existing medical condition?

 A: Yes.
-Health insurance is community-rated rather than risk-rated, so insurers must allow you to purchase it, even if you have a pre-existing illness.
+Health insurance is community-rated rather than risk-rated, so funds must allow you to purchase it, even if you have a pre-existing illness.
 They can, however, impose a waiting period of up to one year.

-Q: Why do insurers have waiting periods?
+Q: Why do funds have waiting periods?

 Q: What are the common waiting periods?